Accenture/openathon-2019-angular/lab-05/README.md

 # Lab 05 - Routing 2 and CRUD

-So far, we have build an application that is reading data from a database and displaying it as our event list.
+So far, we have built an application that is reading data from a database and displaying it as our event list.
 To do this application more useful, we are going to implement CRUD (Create, Read, Update and Delete) operations.
-As we've just said we are reading data already, now we are to develop further the web app adding the option to create a new event as well as update and delete an event.
+As we've just said we are already reading data, and now we are going to improve it our web app adding the option for creating, updating and deleting a new event.

 Moreover, we are going to see how to send parameters through routing and how to read them from the controllers.

 * Implement CRUD operations
-* Send parameters trhough url and read them
+* Send parameters through URL and read them

-> **_Side Note:_** Before starting this lab, donwload this new <a href="./app/db.json">Donwnload db.json file </a>and update use it for your json-server previously installed in lab04.
+> **_Side Note:_** Before starting this lab, download this new <a href="./app/db.json">Download db.json file </a>and update use it for your json-server previously installed in lab04.
 Remember that you can start the json server with the following command:
 ```sh
 	json-server --watch db.json
 ```

 ## Read Event Details

 Let's refactor our event list and details to a more proper way.
 We are going to split them, first we will use a table for the event list using mat-table from Angular Material.
-When the user clicks in one event we will be using routerLink to redirect them to the new event details view
+When the user clicks in one event, we will be using routerLink to redirect them to the new event details view

 * Add the MatTableModule from Material in the shared.module.ts